 Today, entrepreneurs, big and small, are more important than ever.
 Many of them have been facing the toughest times ever, regardless of their business size and industry.
 Simply think about the hospitality sector (restaurants, hotels, entertainment venues) for a minute, and how big of a slap in the face business owners in that industry have taken.

 For others, the pandemic has turned out to be a fantastic opportunity to grow their businesses x-fold, providing jobs to thousands.

 Entrepreneurship is a journey.
 It comes with ups and downs, some bigger than others.

 I know one thing though.
 Regardless of the situation they are in, I'm sure that all business owners will always fight as hard as they can because they are passionate about what they do.
 Being an entrepreneur is a calling.
 This is our lives.

-All entrepreneurs I've been talking to through my podcast are genuinely concerned about their people, before their own sake.
+All entrepreneurs I've been talking to on my podcast Inter:views are genuinely concerned about their people, before their own sake.
 I know some whom have decided to stop paying themselves a salary so they could keep their staff on the payroll.

 According to the World Bank's website, SMEs represent about 90% of businesses and more than 50% of employment worldwide.
 Formal SMEs contribute up to 40% of national income (GDP) in emerging economies.
 The impact SMEs make among the world economy is huge.